Category: Objective Test/Presentation

 Each local chapter may enter two teams of one (1) to three (3) members from Grades 9 through 12

-The objective test will be machine graded.
 The top eight (8) teams with the highest score will advance to the presentation portion of the event.
 A panel of judges will evaluate the performances to determine the winners.
-Team places one to five are determined by weighting 20% team test score and 80% team performance score.
-The objective test score will be used to determine final rank in case of a tie.
+Team places one to eight are determined by weighting 20% team test score and 80% team performance score.
+The objective test score will be used to determine the final rank in case of a tie.

 The objective test score will determine places for teams not advancing to the performance portion of the event.
 Ties on the objective test will be broken based on time.
 All judges’ decisions are final.